swapnil3667/common-element/ReadMe.md

 #Common Elements

-###Thought process and Approach
+###Thought Process and Approach

-I have started implementing the solution in following manner
+I have started implementing the solution in following manner:

-1. Implement a BloomFilter which takes following params as input
+1. Implement a **BloomFilter** which takes following params as input

     ````
     bloom-filter-length Length of the BloomFilter ByteArray